Congruency-Constrained TU Problems Beyond the Bimodular Case: Proof and further implications of the decomposition lemma

 such that $a_2^\top \overline x + \alpha x_n = b_n$ is a constraint that is tight for any solution to the relaxation of the \RCCTUF{} problem and $\alpha\neq 0$.
 By \cref{thm:projection}, $(\overline y, y_n)$ is a solution of the above system if and only if $\overline y$ solves the TU system $\left(\overline T-\alpha a_1a_2^\top\right)\overline x \leq \overline b$, and $y_n=\alpha b_n- \alpha a_2^\top \overline y$.
 Therefore, the original \RCCTUF{} problem can be reduced in strongly polynomial time to the following \RCCTUF{} problem with only $n-1$ variables:

 \end{proof}

 Although not exploited here, we remark that the above reduction of non-full-dimensional problems also applies to the optimization version of the considered problem.
-Now, combining \cref{lem:dimensionReduction} and Theorem~\ref{thm:flatDirections}, we immediately obtain a proof of \cref{thm:R=m-1}.
+Now, combining \cref{lem:dimensionReduction,thm:flatDirections}, we immediately obtain a proof of \cref{thm:R=m-1}.

-\begin{proof}[Proof of \cref{thm:R=m-1}] First of all, we observe that using a result of Tardos~\cite{tardos_1986_strongly}, we can solve linear programs over the underlying polyhedron of a given \RCCTUF{} problem in strongly polynomial time, and hence, we can also detect in strongly polynomial time whether there is a tight constraint.
+\begin{proof}[Proof of \cref{thm:R=m-1}] We start by observing that using a result of Tardos~\cite{tardos_1986_strongly}, we can solve linear programs over the underlying polyhedron of a given \RCCTUF{} problem in strongly polynomial time, and hence, we can also detect in strongly polynomial time whether there is a tight constraint.
 If there is no tight constraint, then the problem can be solved by \cref{thm:flatDirections}.
 Otherwise, the problem is trivial when $n=1$, and if $n\geq 2$, we can repeatedly apply \cref{lem:dimensionReduction} until we obtain a problem with $n=1$, or one that does not have tight constraints.
 Note that the number of variables reduces by $1$ in each application of \cref{lem:dimensionReduction}, hence there are less than $n$ iterations.
 We conclude the proof by observing that solutions of a problem without tight constraints that stem from \cref{lem:dimensionReduction} can be transformed back to solutions of the initial problem in strongly polynomial time by the very same lemma. \end{proof}

-\subsection{Bounded scalar products}
+\subsection{Bounded scalar products\MOORdot}

 The goal of this subsection is to deduce \cref{lem:patternsBounds}, which we use to restrict the search space for solutions of \RCCTUF{} problems.
 It turns out that this lemma is an implication of a more general result that we expand on below.